zenovich/nkeys/README.md

 The NATS system will utilize secp256k1 keys, meaning that NATS systems will never store or even have access to any private keys.
 Authentication will utilize a random challenge response mechanism.

 Dealing with 33-byte and 64-byte raw keys can be challenging.
 NKEYS is designed to formulate keys in a much friendlier fashion and references work done in cryptocurrencies, specifically [Stellar](https://www.stellar.org/).
 Bitcoin and others used a form of Base58 (or Base58Check) to encode raw keys.
 Stellar utilized a more traditional Base32 with a CRC16 and a version or prefix byte.
 NKEYS utilizes a similar format where the prefix will be 1 byte for public and private keys and will be 2 bytes for seeds.
-The base32 encoding of these prefixes will yield friendly human readable prefixes, e.g. '**N**' = server, '**C**' = cluster, '**O**' = operator, '**A**' = account, and '**U**' = user. '**P**' is used for private keys.
-For seeds, the first encoded prefix is '**S**', and the second character will be the type for the public key, e.g. "**SU**" is a seed for a user key pair, "**SA**" is a seed for an account key pair.
+These prefixes are somewhat human-readable, e.g. '**e**' = server, '**c**' = cluster, '**0**' = operator, '**a**' = account, and '**9**' = user. '**1**' is used for private keys.
+For seeds, the first encoded prefix is '**5**', and the second character will be the type for the public key, e.g. "**59**" is a seed for a user key pair, "**5a**" is a seed for an account key pair.

 ## Installation